dsbowen/hemlock/docs_md/tutorial/first_project.md

 # Your first project

+In the previous part of the tutorial, you installed the necessary software to get started with hemlock.
-By the end of this part of the tutorial, you'll be able to:

-1. Initialize a new hemlock project.
-2. Create and preview hemlock survey pages.
+By the end of this part of the tutorial, you'll be able to initialize a new hemlock project and create and preview hemlock survey pages.

 ## Initialize a new hemlock project